 Given the nature of the practicum program, all applicants are required to have some experience or coursework in neuropsychological assessment.
 Students must be enrolled in an APA approved Clinical Psychology doctoral program.

-Candidates are required to submit a letter of interest, a curriculum vitae, testing log, and two letters of reference (preferably current or previous clinical supervisors), and a letter from the Training Director of the School attesting to the student's qualifications, and evidence of professional liability coverage provided by the candidate's doctoral training program.
+Candidates will be required to submit a curriculum vitae, two letters of references, a self-statement of interest, a letter from the Clinical Director of the School attesting to the student's qualifications for the program, and evidence of professional liability coverage provided by the candidate's doctoral training program.

 760 Westwood Plaza, Los Angeles, CA 90095